microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SPOStorageEntity/readme.md

 ## Description

-This resource configures Storage Entity.
+This resource configures Storage Entity for SharePoint Online.

 ## Parameters

     Ensure
       - Required: No (Defaults to 'Present')
       - Description: `Present` or `Absent` are the only value accepted.
-          Absent will remove site design
+          Absent will remove storage entity
-          Present will add site design
+          Present will add storage entity

     Key
       - Required: Yes